 The included storage case for the Attack Max is a quality zippered affair that is excellent for storage but a little bulky to toss in a pack to take with you on adventures.
 The case itself is half-moon shape with a zipper around most of it that allows you to open it fully.
 Inside the case is a semi-rigid foam with cut-outs to accommodate two lenses and the ear stems.
 There is a slot for a lens with the nose piece attached, a slot for the other lens, plus two small cut-outs to hold the ear stems.
 Our only gripe with the case design is that you have to take the arms off the glasses for them to fit inside.
 Smith also includes a microfiber storage/lens cleaning bag with each pair.

-At a retail price of $250, the Attack Max is one of the most expensive models in our selection of performance sunglasses.
+The Attack Max is one of the most expensive models in our selection of performance sunglasses.
 Since they have great optics, good coverage and eye protection, and come with two quality spherical Chromapop lenses for that price, we feel they are a better value than many models in this test.
 It's basically like you get two pairs of glasses for the price, one for bright light conditions and another for lower or more variable lighting.

 Smith's Attack Max is a high-quality set of performance sunglasses that checked all of our boxes.
 They boast excellent eye protection, great coverage, quality Chromapop optics, a comfortable fit, and a quality hard case.
 They are expensive, but we still feel they represent a good value.
 We believe the Attack Max are one of the best in our test and one of the top performance sunglass models on the market today.